vanesa-tamu/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 - [ ] What does it mean to _think_ in react?
+        To think in React is to thnk about the code hierarchy and how the data will flow in an application.
+There is also an emphasis on the readability of the code since most developers spend more time on reading than on typing.
+The princiles of DRY are also integrated with the idea that componenets should be reusable and modular.
 - [ ] Describe state.
         State is data at a specified point in time.
 This data can take the shape of any data structure and it changes/updates according to predefined parameters.